 - the fundamental tools and core principles of statistics

-That they can use to make a numeric and quantitative analysis.
+- ability to make a numeric and quantitative analysis

 This extensive range of skills, in a combined effect, enable the data scientist to integrate, incorporate and interpret data sets, illustrate data models and squeeze out practical and realistic analysis and interpretations.

 In the age of big data, professionals with extended and advanced knowledge and skills are needed to better understand and process the vast amount of data.
 Without basic knowledge of statistical tools and analytical thinking, data scientists would not be able to interpret and understand data properly.